 - address the risks; and

 - demonstrate compliance with the GDPR.

-The figure below was published as part of the opinion of the WP29 on the topic and represents and effective representation of the process
+The figure below was published as part of the opinion of the WP29 on the topic and represents an effective representation of the process

-The PIA is essentially a tool to perform a risk management of data processing operations and is focused on 3 processes:
+The PIA is essentially a tool to perform a risk management of data processing operations and is focused on three processes: